 The Gloria Barron Prize for Young Heroes celebrates inspiring, public-spirited young people from diverse backgrounds all across North America.
-Established in 2001 by author T.A.
-Barron, the Barron Prize annually honors 25 outstanding young leaders ages 8 to 18 who have made a significant positive impact on people, animals or the environment.
+Since, established in 2001 by author T.A.
+Barron.
+Hence, the Barron Prize annually honors 25 outstanding young leaders ages 8 to 18.
+These kids have made a significant positive impact on people, animals or the environment.
 For more information, visit www.barronprize.org

-Abbie Weeks, age 18, of Colorado, created Ecological Action, a non-profit that provides solar energy to underprivileged communities, including a school for AIDS orphans in Uganda and a military veteran’s home on a Native American Reservation.
+First off, Abbie Weeks, age 18, of Colorado, created Ecological Action, a non-profit that provides solar energy to underprivileged communities.
+It includes a school for AIDS orphans in Uganda.
+In addition, also it has a military veteran’s home on a Native American Reservation.

-Alex Weber and Jack Johnston, age 17, of California, founded The Plastic Pick-Up, a non-profit committed to keeping plastics pollution – especially golf balls – out of the ocean.
+As well, Alex Weber and Jack Johnston, age 17, of California, founded The Plastic Pick-Up.
+It’s a non-profit committed to keeping plastics pollution, especially golf balls, out of the ocean.
 They have removed 21,000 golf balls from the seafloor below Pebble Beach Golf Course.

 Ana Humphrey, age 16, of Virginia, created Watershed Warriors, a non-profit that has paired high school students with nearly 300 low-income and minority fifth-graders to teach environmental awareness through hands-on STEM activities.